Video: How to find a middle school

 Gertrude Stein's statement "there's no there there" describes Oakland's sprawling, decentralized, and paradoxical environment — there are many lakes, hills, flatlands, ethnicities, languages, and cultures, with contrasting areas of luxurious wealth and dire poverty.
 Parents also confront a confusing mixture of options in seeking the right school for their child, due to the dizzying assortment of more than 150 public, private, charter, independent, parochial, immersion, military, and vocational schools.

-The bad news?
-Superintendent Tony Smith concedes that, "the challenges we face are extreme… the ongoing threat of violence... children and families don't have adequate resources… unprecedented budget cuts…" One-third of the city's school libraries are closed; another one-third have reduced hours.
-Finally, the district earns a GreatSchools Rating of 4 due to poor test scores — in 2012 only 23% of 8th graders scored proficient or better in algebra — and abysmal graduation rates.
+The bad news? the Oakland school district earns a GreatSchools Rating of 4 due to poor test scores — in 2012 only 23 percent of 8th graders scored proficient or better in algebra — and abysmal graduation rates.
+One-third of the city's school libraries are closed; another one-third have reduced hours.

 Your very first step: visit the user-friendly Oakland Unified School District website and thoroughly acquaint yourself with its contents.
 You can also drop by the district's new offices at 746 Grand Avenue (across from the historic Grand Lake Theater, pictured above), or call the office at 510-273-1600, or email firstname.lastname@example.org.